|

 @echo off To stop a batch file before it finishes, press

 Ctrl-C .
-When prompted with "Terminate batch job (Y/N)?" asking whether you want to stop the batch file, press the y key followed by the Enter key.You can put any commands into a batch file.
-Beyond the typical commands, some commands that are espcially useful in batch files are:
+When prompted with "Terminate batch job (Y/N)?" asking whether you want to stop the batch file, press the y key followed by the Enter key.Beyond the typical MS-DOS commands, some commands that are especially useful in batch files are:

 for

-Loop construct so you can run a command on multiple files.
+Looping construct so you can run a command on multiple files.
 For help, type:help for if

-Conditionally run a command based on a specified test condition, such as whether a specified filepre-exists or not.
+Conditionally run a command based on a specified test condition, such as whether a specified file preexists or not.
 For help, type:help if goto